 - To help Learners formulate a Biblical approach to transformative learning and leadership.

 - Critical Thinking, Problem Solving, and Research – Learners will demonstrate ability to think critically, solve problems, and conduct interdisciplinary research at a level appropriate to their program.

 - Personal Growth – Learners will understand how learning is related to personal growth, and will be challenged to grow in their thinking, communication, conduct, and engagement with others.

-- Skills Development – Learners will advance in skills related to their program, demonstrating a level of competency appropriate to their program.
+- Skills Development – Learners will advance in skills related to their area of learning, demonstrating a level of competency appropriate to their program.

 - Social Responsibility – Learners will appreciate the diversity in and value of others as designed by our Creator, and will grow in willingness and capability to serve others.

-- Worldview Applications – Learners will become capable at thinking from a worldview perspective understanding the relationship of description and prescription, so that they can ground their actions in sound principles.
+- Worldview Applications – Learners will become capable at thinking from a worldview perspective and will understand the relationship of description and prescription, so that they can ground their actions in sound principles.